 - 1. Have a notebook and pencil at hand. - 2.
 Make sure you have enough fuel and enough cans ready. - 3.
 Make sure you have your cans calibrated and marked.
 10 liter marks are sufficient.
 Do not try to be super precise.
 Fuel sensors are not very precise.
 The maximal number of measuring points is 18.
-In practice, 5 points are usually enough.

-- 4. Make sure the tank is empty and make sure the aircraft is level as it will be in the flight. - 5.
+In practice, 5 points are usually enough. - 4.
+Make sure the tank is empty and make sure the aircraft is level as it will be in the flight. - 5.
 Select T1 Shape from the Tank option in order to open the tank calibration window.
-A window similar to Figure 34a is displayed.
-Please read the IMPORTANT box on the page 65. - 6.
-Press and hold the OK button this opens Edit Tank window, Figure 34b.
+A window similar to Figure 38a is displayed.
+Please read the IMPORTANT box on the page 58.